 How to apply

-Submit the following to be considered for this program:
+You will be asked to submit the following to be considered for this program:

 - A University Special Student application to UW-Madison.
 View the application guide.